Petrol, diesel prices unchanged across metros: Check fuel rates here

 State-run oil refiners such as Indian Oil, Bharat Petroleum, and Hindustan Petroleum revise the fuel rates on a daily basis, by taking into account the crude oil prices in the international markets, and the rupee-dollar exchange rates.

-Crude oil prices on Wednesday rose Rs 2 to Rs 5,685 per barrel as participants widened their positions on a firm spot demand.
-On the Multi Commodity Exchange, crude oil for the January delivery traded higher by Rs 2, or 0.04 per cent, to Rs 5,685 per barrel in 8,843 lots.
+Crude oil prices on Thursday fell by Rs 10 to Rs 5,693 per barrel after participants cut their positions.
+On the Multi Commodity Exchange, crude oil for the January delivery dropped by Rs 10, or 0.18 per cent, to Rs 5,693 per barrel with a business volume of 8,723 lots.

-Globally, West Texas Intermediate crude oil was trading 0.18 per cent higher at USD 76.12 per barrel, while Brent crude traded 0.23 per cent up at USD 79.12 per barrel in New York.
+Globally, West Texas Intermediate crude oil was trading 0.31 per cent lower at USD 76.32 per barrel.
+Meanwhile, Brent crude, the international benchmark, was quoting 0.29 per cent lower to trade at USD 79 per barrel in New York.